VikkiWalls/30-Day-Map-Challenge-2022/README.md

 * [Red (Taylors Version) Chart Data](https://en.m.wikipedia.org/wiki/Red_(Taylor%27s_Version)#Charts)

 #### Notes:
-Goal was for map to be more functional than arty.
+* Goal was for map to be more functional than arty.
-Could be improved by adjustin colour mapping to better handle outliers.
+* Could be improved by adjusting colour mapping to better handle outliers.
-Originally wanted to scrape spotify to see streaming data but was unsure how to break it down by country/region.
+* Originally wanted to scrape spotify to see streaming data but was unsure how to break it down by country/region.

 [Back to top](#30-day-map-challenge-2022)